-Although under Subsection (2) self-hiring by a trustee is generally prohibited as a form of self-dealing (see Comment d), in some circumstances a trustee may provide to the trust, and receive additional special compensation for, services that-while not required of trustees generallyare necessary or appropriate to prudent administration of the trust.
+Although under Subsection (2) self-hiring by a trustee is generally prohibited as a form of self-dealing (see Comment d), in some circumstances a trustee may provide to the trust, and receive additional compensation for, special services that-while not of required trustees generally-are necessary or appropriate to prudent administration of the trust.
 It is reasonable to expect that a trustee who possesses special skills and facilities that are useful in trust administration will use those skills and facilities in administering the trust, and also to expect that the trustee's familiarity with the purposes and affairs of the trust will result in efficiency and cost advantages to the trust.
 Cf. Comment c(2).
-Also cf. § 77(3) and § 77, Comment e, on the duty of trustees to make use of their special skills and facilities, and § 88 on the duty of trustees to be cost-conscious in trust administration.
-See further § 38, Comment c(1), on factors to be considered in determining trustees' "reasonable compensation." and id..
-Comment d, indicating that a trustee may receive additional compensation for "special services . . ., for example as attorney or real-estate agent, ... when it is advantageous to the trust that the trustee rather than another perform those services" (noting that this may be "particularly relevant under a statutory fee schedule").
+Also cf. § 77(3) and § 77, Comment e, on the duty of trustees to make use of their special skills and facilities, and § 88 on the duty of trustees to be cost-conscious in administration.
+See further § 38, Comment c(1), on factors be considered determining trustees' "reasonable compensation," and id..
+Comment indicating that a trustee may receive additional compensation for "special services . . ., for example as attorney or real-estate agent, . . . when it is advantageous to the trust that the trustee rather than another perform those services" (noting that this may be "particularly relevant statutory under schedule").

-Although the duty of loyalty does not strictly prohibit the trustee from providing this type of compensated services for which the trustee has a special competence, the trustee is not relieved of the normal duty to act with prudence and in the interest of the beneficiaries in determining whether the services are reasonably necessary and by whom they may best be provided.
-Thus, the risks inherent in sacrificing independence and objectivity of judgment in deciding these matters must be justifiable in terms of the expected benefits to trust through the greater efficiency and reduced time and expense in allowing the trustee to render the services.
-Furthermore, the trustee has a to disclose to duty the beneficiaries the special services performed and the additional time and compensation involved (see § 82, Comment d, and § 83, Comment c).
+Although the duty of loyalty does not strictly prohibit the trustee from providing this type of compensated services for which the trustee has a special competence, trustee is not relieved of the normal duty to act with prudence and in the interest of the beneficiaries in determining whether the services are reasonably necessary and by whom they may best be provided.
+Thus, the risks inherent sacrificing independence and objectivity of judgment in deciding these matters must be justifiable in terms of the expected benefits to the trust through greater efficiency reduced and time and expense in allowing trustee to render the services.
+Furthermore, the trustee has a duty to disclose to the beneficiaries the special services performed and the additional time and compensation involved (see § 82, Comment d, and § 83, Comment c).
 Although the special compensation need not be approved by a court, trustee compensation may be challenged in court, and a trustee who is found to have taken excessive compensation will be ordered to refund it.

-RESTATEMENT (THIRD) OF TRUSTS, § 78(c)(6).
+RESTATEMENT (THIRD) OF TRUSTS, $\S$ 78(c)(6).

 Yet, where it is done in good faith and with reasonable compensation, it may be allowed.
 Dardovitch v.
 Haltzman, 190 F.3d 125, 138 n.10 (3d Cir.
-1999) ("A trustee's choice to use his own special [legal] services-beyond those usually rendered by a trustee-where the trust requires them, ordinarily does not violate the prohibition against self-dealing . . . [within limits] of good faith and reasonable care."); Lembo v.
+1999) ("A trustee's choice to use his own special [legal] services beyond those usually rendered by a trustee-where the trust requires them, ordinarily does not violate the prohibition against self-dealing . . . [within limits] of good faith and reasonable care."); Lembo v.
 Casaly, 5 Mass.
 App.
 Ct.
-240, 361 N.E.2d 1314, 1317 (1977) (finding it proper to allow "extra compensation to a trustee who is also an attorney for his performance of legal services in behalf of a trust which are necessary and not comprehended within the usual duties of a trustee."); RESTATEMENT (THIRD) OF TRUSTS, § 38(d) ("A trustee who renders special services in the administration of the trust, for example as attorney or real-estate agent, may be awarded compensation for such services when it is advantageous to the trust that the trustee rather than another perform those services.").
+240, 361 N.E.2d 1314, 1317 (1977) (finding it proper to allow "extra compensation to a trustee who is also an attorney for his performance of legal services in behalf of a trust which are necessary and not comprehended within the usual duties of a trustee."); RESTATEMENT (THIRD) OF TRUSTS, § 38(d) ("A trustee who renders special services in the administration of the trust, for example as attorney or realestate agent, may be awarded compensation for such services when it is advantageous to the trust that the trustee rather than another perform those services.").